 The person making the application must hold parental responsibility.
-If those with parental responsibility are unable to agree on the preferences received by Nottinghamshire County Council, it may be necessary for parents to obtain further legal advice.
-Nottinghamshire County Council will continue to process an application unless legal documentation is provided that states an application cannot be processed.
-In cases where multiple applications are received for the same child, Nottinghamshire County Council will establish where the child lives for the majority of the time.
+If those with parental responsibility are unable to agree on the preferences received by The Carlton Junior Academy or Nottinghamshire County Council, it may be necessary for parents to obtain further legal advice.
+The Carlton Junior Academy or Nottinghamshire County Council will continue to process an application unless legal documentation is provided that states an application cannot be processed.
+In cases where multiple applications are received for the same child, The Carlton Junior Academy or Nottinghamshire County Council will establish where the child lives for the majority of the time.